MalaganMan/Panels/JaniKasurinen/V_VERB_PRO/README.txt

 - Necessary font 'ZXSpectrumJJK.ttf' for the Screendump suplied here also.
 - 2024 16th November: Simplified version utilizing mainly the V-Verb's screendump function.
 - 2024 17th November: Fixed the Edit Buffer sysex to modify only device id and nothing else when loading.
+- 2026 13th February: Now should fetch Combi number from Edit Buffer dump.
+Fully reformatted the arrangement of panel.